Introduction to the types of ganache in chocolate making

 – Slabbed ganaches:

 Ganache slabs are poured into a frame constructed of metal, plastic, or silicone.
 The ganache thus takes the shape of the frame.
 The ganache consistency is really specific to slab ganache.
-The particular qualities of slab ganache make it hard enough to be cut, while the fondant melts on the palate.
-The most important parameter who adjust the texture is cocoa butter content
+The particular qualities of slab ganache make it hard enough to be cut while the fondant melts on the palate.
+The most important parameter that adjusts the texture is the cocoa butter content.

 – Molded ganaches: